Hi I'm Hillary Millecam

 How I live my faith

 I am somebody who follows the Mormon saying, "Be IN the world, but not OF the world."
 I am actively involved with media, social media, current events, business, art, music and design.
 I have an insatiable desire to live a life brimming in creativity and purpose.
 I believe the root of purpose comes through God's plan of happiness.
 The public relations and creative marketing industry is very fast-paced, exciting and often stressful.
 I turn to the essentials of the Gospel to keep me grounded in the chaos around me: reading the Book of Mormon, conversing with God through prayer, serving my fellow men, attending sacrament meeting on Sundays and participating in church activities and callings.
 I find as I make my relationship with the gospel a priority, I perform better at work, I can think more clearly, I feel peace and joy, and I always feel like I have purpose and worth.
 I use my gift of music to share the gospel with God's children.
 I picked up violin and piano at age 8 and I have never stopped.
-I believe that God has given me this gift to touch people with the power of good, wholesome, quality music and help them feel the Holy Ghost in their lives.
+I believe that God has given me this gift to touch people with the power of good, wholesome, quality music and help them experience the Savior in their lives.